-The most recent figures from the Office for National Statistics seem to suggest that sickness absence rates have fallen to the lowest levels on record.
-Figures show that employees took an average of 4.1 sickness days in 2017 compared to 7.2 days in 1993 .
+Recent figures from the Office for National Statistics show that employees took an average of 4.4 sickness days in 2018 compared to 7.2 days in 1993 .
 There could be a number of different reasons for this drop, one being that it could be a result of an increase in presenteeism.

 While it can be a common misconception among employees that their employer would prefer them to be present in the office than not, presenteeism could actually be costing businesses more than if they were absent from work.
 A Health at Work Economic Evidence Report revealed that, for every £1 cost to a business of absenteeism, there’s estimated to be an additional cost of £2.50 due to presenteeism .